AndrewLaptev/ble_light_mobile/README.md

-# simple_ble_scanner
+# BLE-light-mobile

-This is another version on NordicSemiconductor libs
+This repository contain code for mobile app on Android.
+This app manage light mode on smart lamps via this firmware on ESP32 controllers through Bluetooth Low Energy